 Speaking of mentally unstable people taking a ton of meth and committing mass suicide, didn’t Hitler start out with a couple of good intentions too?
 I believe he just wanted to get Germany out of the Great Depression, and create some jobs, or something.
 That sure ended badly for a lot of people.

 Remember that the next time someone claims that the intention is more important than the results.

 Also, don’t take meth.

 P.S.
 God’s Socialist is 7 episodes, and you can find it on the major podcast platforms, or swing by martyrmade.com for more information.
-It’s the best thing about the 60s I’ve ever heard, seen or read.
+It’s by far the best thing about the 1960s I’ve ever heard, seen or read.
 Highly recommended.